-Registration is now open for Michigan's 8th annual Aquatic Invasive Species Landing Blitz.
+Registration information will be available in the spring for Michigan's 9th annual Aquatic Invasive Species Landing Blitz.
 [Please note - The event may need to be modified or even cancelled pending developments in the COVID-19 situation.]
-This year's event period will be from June 26 - July 4, 2021.
-Event hosts can choose any date/s within the event period in which to host the event at a local boating access site.
-To register your local landing blitz event, please send the following information by May 31, 2021 to WaltersK3@Michigan.gov.
+Event hosts can choose any date/s within the event period to host the event at a local boating access site.
+To prepare to register your local landing blitz event, please compile the following information.

 - Host name and affiliation (Both individual host name and lake association, CISMA, etc.)

 - Date/s & time for your local event/s

 - Mailing address where you would like outreach materials sent

 As a reminder, the Landing Blitz is a collaborative outreach campaign to raise awareness about preventing the spread of aquatic invasive species (AIS) through recreational boating and related activities.
 This year's Landing Blitz will build on previous events.
 Local volunteer partners will deliver consistent messaging ("Clean, Drain, Dry", etc.) about preventing the introduction and spread of AIS from the movement of watercraft and equipment between water bodies at both public and private boating access sites throughout the state.
 Media involvement (press releases, local news stories, social media, etc.) will also be used to create a larger impact.
 This year's event will again be a Great Lakes Regional AIS Landing Blitz and include events not only in Michigan, but also events in each of the other Great Lakes states and provinces.

 Below is a brief summary of what volunteer hosts are committing to by participating in the Landing Blitz.

 - Select a boating access site/launch ramp and get any need approvals from site manager.